annefou/jupyter_dashboards/_episodes/02-dashboards.md

 We want to start a new jupyter notebook using our newly created conda environment.
 To select "jupyter_dashboards_workshop" conda environment:

 - Click on "Home" (left menu)
-- Select "jupyter_dashboards_workshop" in "Applications on" (see figure below)
+- Select "jupyter_dashboards_workshop" in "Applications on"
-- Install jupyter notebook if not available yet ("Install" button)
 - Launch jupyter notebook ("Launch" button)

 Jupyter starts in your default browser at the address [http://localhost:8888/tree](http://localhost:8888/tree) and shows the tree (directories) from the root directory (here is root directory is to be understood from the installation location of Anaconda).
 It may vary from one laptop to another but you should not worry about it.